 Tripp Umbach collected and analyzed secondary data from multiple sources, including Truven Health Analytics, U.S. Census Bureau, Community Commons, County Health Rankings, World Health Organization, National Institute on Drug Abuse, American Cancer Society, Center for Disease Control and Prevention, National Alliance on Mental Illness, among other.

 The secondary data profile includes information from multiple health, social and demographics sources.
 Tripp Umbach used secondary data sources to compile information related to disease prevalence, socioeconomic factors and health behaviors.
 Where applicable, data were benchmarked against state and state trends.
 The secondary data profile includes an overview of health and social conditions in the region.
 Secondary data were used to provide important information, insight, and knowledge into a broad range of health and social issues.

 With regards to the secondary data, Tripp Umbach analyzed the secondary at both a system level (encompassing Cameron, Clearfield, Elk, and Jefferson Counties) as well as county level which are specific to each of the four Penn Highlands hospitals.
-In 2016, 11 ZIP code areas were analyzed for Penn Highlands DuBois.
-The 25 ZIP codes represent the community served by Penn Highlands DuBois as the hospital's primary service area, or where approximately 80 percent of the hospital's inpatient population resides.
+In 2016, 11 ZIP code areas were analyzed for Penn Highlands Brookville.
+The 11 ZIP codes represent the community served by Penn Highlands Brookville as the hospital's primary service area, or where approximately 80 percent of the hospital's inpatient population resides.
+Clearfield and Jefferson Counties were the focus of the secondary data collection because the comprise the largest portion of the service area population.